1997–98 Wisconsin Badgers men's basketball team: Ty Calderwood injury

 Lingering complications from off-season knee surgery prevented Ty Calderwood from playing a single minute in 1997–98.
 It was a substantial blow, as a year earlier, the junior point guard led the Big Ten in steals and guided Wisconsin back to the NCAA Tournament.
 Calderwood was forced to take a medical redshirt.
 As a result, Mike Kelley became the first Badger freshman guard to start the season opener since Rick Olson in 1982.

 Sam Okey's departure

 Junior forward Sam Okey was suspended by head coach Dick Bennett for the start of the campaign, including the first two regular season games, reportedly for marijuana use.
 Upon his reinstatement, Okey battled back spasms which caused him to miss four of the next 13 games as Wisconsin fought to an 8–7 record.
 Clashes over his role, work ethic and off-the-court issues came to a head on January 13, 1998, when Okey quit the team.
 The Badgers went 4–12 the remainder of the season.
 Okey transferred to the University of Iowa to play his senior year.

 Awards

-Sean Mason was a Honorable Mention All-Big Ten pick by the coaches and media at the conclusion of the season.
+Sean Mason was an Honorable Mention All-Big Ten pick by the coaches and media at the conclusion of the season.